rrigato/devdocs/Readme.md

 ##### py
     Directory for custom python scripts that setup build configuration
+    - cf_waiter.py = python script that waits for the
+    cloudformation stack passed as a command line arguement to return.
+Prevents situation where if the stack already exists the aws cli waiter will throw an error causes your code build to error out

+##### Buildspec Files
 - buildspec_dev.yml = Buildspec to use for the development (QA) CodeBuild project